EMCE777/getting-and-cleaning-data-course-project-1/CodeBook.md

 # Code Book

-This code book describes all of the data fields in the tidy.txt file.
+This code book describes all of the data fields in the tidy_data.txt file.

 # Identifiers